India's big tech double whammy: Layoffs at Google, Twitter shuts two offices

 - +0

-The shaky tech jobs market continues to impact Indian employees at big tech companies.
-On Thursday, Alphabet-run Google's India arm laid off 453 employees across various departments.
-Twitter India, on the other hand, closed down two out of its three offices in India, asking employees to work from home.
+The shaky tech jobs market continues to impact employees at big tech companies in the country.
+On Friday, Twitter India laid off ad sales employees in a fresh round of job cuts, said a report by The Information.

+The social media company had about 800 sales and marketing employees as of last month, as per the report.
+However, the total number of job cuts were not known immediately.

-An email from Sanjay Gupta, Google India's vice president and country head, was sent to employees informing them of the move on Thursday.
+Similarly, Alphabet-run Google's India arm laid off 453 employees across various departments on Thursday.
+An email was sent to employees from Sanjay Gupta, Vice president and Country Head, Google India, informing them of the move, according to a report by The Hindu Business Line.

-Meanwhile, Twitter has closed its offices in Mumbai and New Delhi, according to Bloomberg, which first reported the development.
-Only the Bengaluru office, which mostly consists of engineers, is functioning as Elon Musk attempts to turn the struggling social media platform's fortune and make its financials profitable.
+Meanwhile, Twitter has closed two of its offices in India–in Mumbai and New Delhi, according to Bloomberg, which first reported the development.
+The company has asked employees to work from home for now.
+Only the Bengaluru office, which mostly consists of engineers, is functioning, as Elon Musk attempts to turn the struggling social media platform's fortune and make its financials profitable.

+In 2022, after Tesla Founder Musk took over Twitter, the micro-blogging site fired roughly over 200 employees or more than 90% of its employees in the country.

 These developments come at a time when big tech firms—including Meta and Amazon—have been laying off employees as part of cost-cutting efforts amid a weakening global economy.